alipe1998/Restaurant-Finder/README.md

 # Restaurant Finder

-A Django-based web application for searching nearby restaurants with live map data.
-This repository contains the foundational project structure configured for deployment on Heroku with a Postgres database.
+Restaurant Finder is a Django-powered web app that showcases a curated set of Austin restaurants on a Google Maps experience.
+Users can filter by cuisine, price, rating, and open status and explore locations through an interactive map and synchronized list view.

-## Features (Planned)
+## Features
-- Map-based search experience with live data refreshes
+- Interactive landing page with Google Maps markers and responsive list view.
-- Postgres-backed persistence for restaurant details and user activity
+- REST-style JSON API for restaurant listing and detail endpoints with flexible filtering.
-- Ready-to-deploy configuration for Heroku buildpacks
+- Seed command that populates Postgres (or SQLite for local development) with 36 curated Austin restaurants.
+- Modern UI with filter controls for cuisine, price tier, minimum rating, and “open now” toggle.
+- Heroku-friendly configuration including Whitenoise static serving and environment-driven settings.

 ## Project Structure
 ```